Pralhad Joshi: Union ministerships (from 2019)

 Joshi took oath as a Cabinet minister on 30 May 2019, and he was appointed the Minister of Parliamentary Affairs, the Minister of Coal and the Minister of Mines.
 His tenure in these ministerial posts lasted till June 2024, and after the 2024 Indian general election, Joshi was appointed the Minister of Consumer Affairs, Food and Public Distribution and the Minister of New and Renewable Energy in June 2024.
 Joshi's win, for the fifth time in a row, from the Dharwad Lok Sabha constituency was a record of consecutive wins by any candidate in the constituency; however Joshi stated that he was unhappy due to winning with a reduced vote margin.

+After nationwide student protests over the 2026 NEET paper leak controversy, which lead to the resignation of Minister of Education Dharmendra Pradhan on 25 July, Joshi was handed the additional charge of the Education minister.